 Both the Ann Mason and Blue Hill deposits are located approximately 1.5 kilometres apart in the southeast portion of the project, where topography is mostly rolling mountains, with occasional steep slopes and wide, open valleys.
 Elevations range from roughly 1,400 to 1,940 masl.
-Roulette, Blackjack IP, Blackjack Oxide and Minnesota are all early-stage targets.
-Access is very good to all parts of the project and work can be completed all year round in a desert environment with hot dry summers and cool winters with occasional snow.
+Roulette, Blackjack IP, Blackjack Oxide, Minnesota, Shamrock and Ann South